wix-academy/learning-lab-boilerplate/course-details.md

 _The full description of your course.
 This is what learners will use to decide whether or not they should take your course._

+> Read more about this file in the [GitHub Lab Docs](https://lab.github.com/docs/content-for-the-catalog)

 # Course description

 Start with a short paragraph describing what you'll teach.
 Be sure to include information on how the course is relevant to the learner.
 This paragraph should answer the question, "Why should I take this course?"